BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Cambridge to soak in the academic atmosphere without the student crowds?
+When is the absolute best time to visit Cambridge to soak in the academic atmosphere without the overwhelming crowds?

 For that quintessential Cambridge vibe, aim for the shoulder seasons: late April to early June, or September to October.
-You'll catch the stunning floral displays of spring or the crisp autumn air, and while students are around, the intense exam periods and freshers' weeks are avoided.
-Plus, the light is often beautiful for punting on the Cam during these times.
+You'll catch the colleges in their full glory, either bursting with spring blooms or adorned with autumn colors, and the student buzz is palpable.
+Plus, you'll avoid the peak summer tourist crush and the intense exam periods in May and early June.

 How many days do you need in Cambridge, United Kingdom?